11570 N. Oracle Rd. – Tucson, AZ 85737

 - Great walking trails with several easy enough for even me to do!

 - Convenient location to Tucson and shopping necessities (WalMart and little mall one mile away), multitude of restaurants, etc.

 - I honestly don’t think I’ve ever seen more modern and clean restroom and shower facilities in any state park ever.
 Every single person I talked to mentioned this.
-To prove what I mean, I provided pictures in the individual Loop A and B pages coming soon.
+To prove what I mean, I provided pictures in the individual Loop A and Loop B pages.

 - The only complaint I heard from another camper was not being allowed to have campfires.
 But to me, given the danger of wildfire here, especially during a really dry spell, I can’t fault them for that.
 Steve said that is the #1 complaint, though.

-- I honestly couldn’t think of anything else, but if you’ve stayed here and have anything you want to say, please feel free to use Comments below.
+- I honestly couldn’t think of anything else, but if you’ve stayed here and have anything you want to share, please feel free to use Comments below.

-Pet Friendly: No extra charge for pets.
-All pets must be on leash and cleaned up after; dog pens are allowed.
+Pet Friendly: No extra charge for pets; dog pens are allowed.

 Satellite TV: Most sites looked like there would be no problem at all getting satellite reception.
 Even sites with trees on the side looked like they would be clear enough, but I can’t swear for all of them.
 Local channels by antennae from Tucson.

-Internet/Wi-Fi/Cell Phone: No wi-fi at the campground at this time.
+Internet/Wi-Fi/Cell Phone: No wi-fi at the campground at this time, but that’s something planned.
 My Verizon phone had no problem and Jetpack provided 4G service.